Google Drive

 Replace the preceding placeholders as follows:

-* For `extensions`, set one or more `<extension>` values (such as `pdf` or `docx`) to process files with only those extensions.
-The default is to include all extensions.
+Set one or more file extension values (such as `pdf` or `docx`) to process files with only those extensions.
+If not specified, all extensions are included.

 <Note>